303-735-4357 or oithelp@colorado.edu

-This guide provides students with information and resources for using technology to continue participating in class activities remotely, when in-person instruction is disrupted due to an emergency.
+This guide provides students with information and resources for using technology to continue participating in class activities remotely, when in-person instruction is disrupted or unavailable.

 Your instructors and teaching assistants (TAs) should update you about which technologies they will use this semester.
 Please contact your instructors with questions about expectations for participating in class remotely.